 The CCC is committed to working in an open and transparent way.
-Our reports, and any supporting data and research, is published on our website.
-If you are unable to find the information you need, the Freedom of Information (FOI) Act gives you the right to ask any public sector organisation for the recorded information they have on any subject.
+Our reports, and any supporting data and research, are published in full on this website.
+If you are unable to find the information you need, the Freedom of Information (FOI) Act gives you the right to ask us for recorded information we hold on any subject that falls under our remit.

 Anyone can make a request for information – there are no restrictions on your age, nationality or where you live.